List of Mushoku Tensei characters: Other characters

 A member of the dragon tribe, humanoids with powerful abilities.
 He is considered the strongest of his kind, giving him the title of the hundredth Dragon God.
 Orsted has a constitution that makes everyone that meets him feel fear except for a few individuals.
 He is also present at Rudeus deathbed, musing that Rudeus' offspring is the only lineage that didn't fear him as badly as others.

-One of the warriors who defeated Laplace during the war between humans and demons.
-He resides in a floating castle and has eleven familiar spirit with an angelic humanoid named serving him.
-He awaits the day Laplace is reincarnated to kill him again.
+An arrogant S-ranked adventurer and the leader of the party Stepped Leader, who takes Rudy in after his departure from Counter Arrow.
+His party consists of 6 members.

+Also known as "Peacock Sword" Auber, he is a pragmatic intuitive master of the North God Style, ranked as North Emperor.

+She is a shrewd and perceptive elderly woman, who is also the Water God and grandmother of Isolte Cruel.

+She is a skilled and somewhat manipulative apprentice of her grandmother the Water God, initially ranked as Water King.

 Reception

 Early response to Rudeus was primarily negative due to his perverted nature to the point the original writer noted that such was the point of his characterization.
 However, his relationship with his mentor and his father Paul were praised for bringing the narrative hidden depths.
 Roxy became a break out character in her own series which was praised by Otaku USA for being accessible but hoped to further develop her in future volumes.
 Comic Book Resources said that Mushoku Tensei is enjoyable thanks to the large amount of characters.
 TwinInfinite listed Roxy as one of the best teachers in anime.
 In a manga review from the early arcs, Akiba Station noted that while Rudeus gets into less fights, he is contrasted by the parallel adventures of Roxy.
 Roxy' figurine that Rudeus creates in the series was popular enough to get its own replica in real life.